-- The setup of a tree nursery in close collaboration with the Forest Service - The setup of a closed forest area ("mise en defens") to facilitate the natural regeneration of species like Detarium senegalense and Parinari macrophylla - Mobilization sessions to organize populations around tree planting activities - The planting of trees - The setup of committees tasked to monitoring the plantations.
+- The setup of a tree nursery in close collaboration with the Forest Service - The setup of an "access restricted forest area" ("mise en defens") to facilitate the natural regeneration of species like Detarium senegalense and Parinari macrophylla - Mobilization sessions to organize populations around tree planting activities - The planting of trees - The setup of committees tasked to monitoring the plantations.
 These committees will be composed of members of the islands committee for natural resources management which will be reinforced if required.